proper-testing/proper-testing.github.io/pages_src/Support/Tutorials/PropEr_testing_of_generic_servers.md

     next_state(S, _V, {call,_,ask_for_popcorn,[]}) -> S.

-Note that `V` (i.e. the result of the call) can be either symbolic or dynamic.
-Thus, while it is perfectly allowable to include it in the next state and/or perform symbolic calls on it, actions like pattern matching have to be avoided.

 ### Specifying pre- and post- conditions ###

 Preconditions are the PropEr way to impose constraints on valid command sequences, since they are always checked before a command is actually included